 This article was written by Eline Bakker and Peter Feldman

-To learn more, follow this link to the full Learning Note.
+To explore this topic in more depth, follow this link to the Learning Note.

-The government allowed the Ethiopian birr to devalue by 15 percent in 2017, and it has continued to depreciate since then.
-Analysts predict that the currency will continue to undergo a “managed devaluation" to levels that are closer to a free floating market rate in an effort to encourage more foreign investment and address the country's trade imbalance (World Bank, 2017).
-Devaluation of the birr requires purchasers of imports to use an ever-increasing amount of their national currency to obtain the same amount of Forex, effectively increasing the cost of all imports and decreasing the price of exports to international purchasers using hard currency.
+The government devalued the ETB by 15 percent in 2017, and the currency has continued to depreciate since then.
+Analysts predict that the ETB will continue to be subject to "managed devaluation" to levels closer to free-market rates over time to encourage more foreign investment and to help address the country's trade imbalance (World Bank, 2017).
+However, the immediate effect of ETB devaluation on importers is that they must use an ever-increasing amount of Ethiopian currency to obtain the same amount of Forex, effectively increasing the cost of imports and decreasing the price of exports to international buyers.

-For Ethiopia-based businesses that require imported goods or materials, accessing hard currency through the Ethiopian banking system is often identified as their biggest challenge as some sectors and businesses are prioritized over others.
-A contributor to the Ethiopian Business Review also expressed that "all transactions requiring foreign exchange are not created equal”,
+For businesses that require imported goods or materials, accessing Forex through the Ethiopian banking system is often identified as their biggest challenge, as some sectors and businesses are prioritized over others.
+A 2018 commentary in the Ethiopian Business Review noted that "all transactions requiring foreign exchange are not created equal."

-Forex is tightly controlled within the banking system.
-A major portion of available Forex is earmarked for government infrastructure projects, such as the Grand Ethiopian Renaissance Dam and other national priorities.
+Forex is tightly controlled within the national banking system, and a large amount of its allocation is earmarked for government infrastructure projects, such as the Grand Ethiopian Renaissance Dam and others.
 Thirty percent of Forex coming into commercial banks is transferred to the Central Bank of Ethiopia (CBE), which earmarks it for purchase of strategic materials, such as fossil fuels.
 The remaining Forex is then allocated to fulfill business requests in accordance with prioritization rules.
 Bank "allocation committees" are responsible for matching available Forex with submitted applications.
 Prioritization tends to follow a basic system: